TaylorJadin/jadin.me/content/post/2022/foundry-on-reclaim-cloud/index.md

 rm -r ~/ROOT/*
 ```

-Now we're going to basically just follow the instructions on the foundry website:
+Now you'll need to log in to the foundry website, and get your temporary download link for the linux version of Foundry.
+Then we're going to basically just follow the instructions on the foundry website:
 ```shell
 # Create application and user data directories
 cd $HOME